NixOS/rfcs/rfcs/0000-flakes.md

 A flake has the following attributes:

-* `epoch`: A number that specifies the version of the flake syntax/semantics to be used.
+* `edition`: A number that specifies the version of the flake syntax/semantics to be used.
 This allows the interpretation of flakes to change in the future.
-It also enables some evolution of the Nix language; for example, the Nix files in the flake could be parsed using a syntax determined by the epoch.
+It also enables some evolution of the Nix language; for example, the Nix files in the flake could be parsed using a syntax determined by the edition.
 The only currently allowed value is `201906`.
-Nix rejects flakes with an unsupported epoch.
+Nix rejects flakes with an unsupported edition.

 * `name`: A identifier for the flake, used to reference it from `inputs`.
 (E.g. the `nixpkgs` in `inputs.nixpkgs` refers to the